keylimesoda/MaddenAmp/trunk/readme.txt

 3. FEATURES
 ===========
+* Added Player Tendancies

+* Added Team Rivals

+* Added Team Defensive PlayStyle

+* Added coach skin color (Not sure if its right)

+* Added new helmet style for 2006

 * Supports to most extent Madden 2004,2005 & 2006

 * Added In-Game and Sim Injury sliders for Madden 2006 franchises